-The Thesis Year is a two-term personal project where students take methods learned and actively define new design opportunities/territories through research and engagement with diverse social, cultural and technological contexts.
-Students synthesize their work in the final year through a series of committee advisement meetings (one-on-one and group), lectures, presentations and reviews and a symposium, exhibition, paper, and publication.
+The Thesis Year is a two-term personal project where students take methods learned and actively define new design opportunities / territories through research and engagement with diverse social, cultural and technological contexts.
+Students synthesize their work in the final year through a series classes, committee advisement meetings (one-on-one and group), lectures, presentations and reviews.
+The year culminates with a thesis symposium, exhibition, paper, and publication.

 Thesis and Program Learning Objectives